 If you live with someone else, you can make a joint mortgage application if they share your tenancy, are a spouse or civil partner, or if they’re a family member who’s lived with you for the past 12 months - even if their name isn’t on your tenancy agreement.

-The maximum discount on buying your home is £84,600 across all of England, apart from London where it is £112,800 - but this figure will increase each April in line with the Consumer Price Index.
+The maximum discount on buying your home is £102,400 across England, except in London boroughs where it is £136,400 - but this figure will increase each year in April in line with the consumer price index (CPI).
 You won’t automatically be entitled to the maximum discount as this depends on how long you’ve been a tenant, the type of property you’re buying, and your home’s value.

 With this type of mortgage, the discount is usually used as your Right to Buy deposit, so the mortgage deals you’re entitled to won’t depend on how much deposit you have saved, unlike regular mortgages.
 However, in some cases, lenders may require you to provide some of your own deposit too.